Minimise space and costs

-In fact, struggling to forecast accurately can be one of the signs that you should consider a fully vendor managed inventory.
+In fact, struggling to forecast accurately can be one of the signs that you should consider a fully vendor-managed inventory.

-Take advantage of a JIT service
+Take advantage of a just-in-time service

-The benefits of this?
+But what are the benefits of this?

 And finally, as your packaging supplier has detailed access to your ongoing usage patterns, it allows them to forecast for you in the future and advise on further efficiency gains.